kudzik/RepoScope/CONTRIBUTING.md

 By contributing to RepoScope, you agree that your contributions will be licensed under the MIT License.

+## 👨‍💻 Author

+**Artur Kud** - kudzik@outlook.com

 ## 🙏 Thank You

 Thank you for contributing to RepoScope!
 Your contributions help make the project better for everyone.

 ---

-For questions or clarifications, please open an issue or start a discussion.
+For questions or clarifications, please contact Artur Kud at kudzik@outlook.com or open an issue on GitHub.